-What you must pay when you get these services Services that are covered for you Skilled nursing facility (SNF) care (continued) These are 2024 costsharing amounts and Blood - including storage and administration. may change for 2025.
-Coverage of whole blood and packed red cells • begins only with the fourth pint of blood that you A "benefit period" starts the day you go need - you must either pay the costs for the first three pints of blood you get in a calendar year or into the hospital or have the blood donated by you or someone else.
-All skilled nursing facility.
-It ends when you go other components of blood are covered beginning for 60 days in a row with the first pint used.
-Medical and surgical supplies ordinarily provided without hospital or skilled nursing care. by SNFs Laboratory tests ordinarily provided by SNFs VNS Health EasyCare • X-rays and other radiology services ordinarily Plus will provide provided by SNFs updated rates on • Use of appliances such as wheelchairs ordinarily vnshealthplans.org as provided by SNFs soon as they are • Physician/Practitioner services available.
+Skilled nursing facility (SNF) care (continued)

+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

 Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)

-A SNF where your spouse or domestic partner is

-living at the time you leave the hospital
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital